dan-willia/dan-willia.github.io/_posts/2025-12-15-GROUPTHEORY-AND-XOR.md

 |**0** | 0 | 1 |
 | **1** | 1 | 0 |

 We can see that the four axioms hold: closure, associativity, identity, and inverse.
-(See if you can determine what's the identity element and what are the inverses of 0 and 1.)
+(Teacher mode: see if you can determine what's the identity element and what are the inverses of 0 and 1.)

----
+# Groups and Logical Connectives

 Cayley tables bear a resemblance to truth tables, which I learned ages ago in symbolic logic.
-This led me to wonder, are operations in the propositional calculus groups?
+This led me to wonder, are connectives in the propositional calculus groups?

 Let's check.

 **Logical Or ($\vee$)**

-Checking the group $(\{T,F\}, \vee\}).$
+Checking the group $$(\{T,F\}, \vee\}):$$

 Its Cayley table: